iamdurga/iamdurga.github.io/_posts/2020-10-23-how-to-find-if-the-trace-of-square-matrix-product-of-diagonal-entries.md

 ---
-title:  "Is  The Trace of square matrix product of its diagonal element.?"
+title:  "Is  The Trace of square matrix product of its diagonal element?"
 date:   2020-10-23 01:29:17 +0545
-categories: Linear Algebra
+categories: Linear-Algebra
 tags:
   - Vectorspace
   - Basis